hamtie/.files/README.md

 On a lenovo laptop (T440p) running xmonads and ubuntu 14.04, updating the kernel seemed to fix the issue.
 I believe only updating to 3.17 is required, but I went ahead and updated to the latest, 3.19.
 This solved my issues.

+## TODO
+- start xscreensaver daemon on startup
+- make sure laptop locks when closing the lid and reopening
+- fix mini displayport detection
+- check out registering tab-complete on executables
+- start eclimd on startup